All Episodes

 You know, one thing I'm looking for Democrats to do, and they don't seem willing to do this.

-Sam uh uh bankman freed, you know, reportedly cheating thousands of average Americans out of their life savings.
+Sam Bankman Fried, you know, reportedly cheating thousands of average Americans out of their life savings.

-Apparently, this guy, uh Sammy, was you know the second biggest donor besides Soros for Democratic causes in the last uh election cycle, the midterms.
+Apparently, this guy, Sammy, was the second biggest donor besides Soros for Democratic causes in the last election cycle, the midterms.

 They're completely silent about this.

-Yesterday, Colleen Jean-Pierre, White House press secretary, would not say whether Biden would ask his aides and ask Democrats to return the 2020 campaign contributions from the accused cryptocurrency con man, same Sam Bankman Freed, who the Justice Department is now charged with swindling investors out of at least one point eight billion dollars.
+Yesterday, Colleen Jean-Pierre, White House press secretary, would not say whether Biden would ask his aides and ask Democrats to return the 2020 campaign contributions from the accused cryptocurrency con man, Sam Bankman Fried, who the Justice Department is now charged with swindling investors out of at least $1.8 billion.

 And Linda, go back.

-I've had my I had friends of mine try to explain cryptocurrency to me, and to this day, I cannot uh I do not understand it the way they do.
+And to this day, I cannot, I do not understand it the way they do.

-And I say, yeah, it's based on an algorithm.
+And they say, yeah, it's based on an algorithm.

 And I'm like, well, explain that to me.